mathaywarduk/jericho/food.md

               url: "https://booking.resdiary.com/widget/Standard/RestaurantJericho/37740"
               target: "_blank"
         - heading: "Work in Progress evenings"
           text: "A great way to sample our cuisine.
-An evening of experimental dishes and techniques. aking their way onto out 20 course menu.
+An evening of experimental dishes and techniques making their way onto out 20 course menu.

           8ish courses of new ideas that haven’t been plated before for you to enjoy and give feedback on.
 A very chilled vibe at £40 per head.
 Please come straight into the  restaurant on arrival."